Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 Ask yourself: how many customers do you have and how those percentages play out in your own business?

 - 14 are now at low risk of harm

 - 9 are at moderate risk of harm

 - 6 people in this world are problem gamblers.

 Now, in response to the data in those slides, you may be thinking to yourself: “Those numbers do not apply to my business.”
 But are you sure?

 How likely is it that people experiencing or at risk of gambling related harm are only playing with your competitors?

 You might say, we have a risk committee that takes this really seriously.
 And tone from the top is important.
 But how confident are you really that your company is doing everything it possibly can to drive down the number of customers you have who are experiencing or at risk of gambling related harm?

 These are important questions – because, ultimately, each of those statistics on those charts represents a real person.

-So, whilst I am sure progress is being made, I don’t think any of us can claim that those statistics mean we got things right – at least not YET.
+So, whilst I am sure progress is being made, I don’t think any of us can claim that statistics like the ones I have just shown mean we got things right – yet.